milonmaze/privacy-terms-observatory/time.com/privacy/privacy_policy.html.md

 PRIVACY POLICY

-This Privacy Policy was last updated on May 14, 2021.
+This Privacy Policy was last updated on January 30, 2023.

 Table of Contents
 The Information We Collect